jsontypedef/json-typedef-fuzz/README.md

 brew install jsontypedef/jsontypedef/jtd-fuzz
 ```

-For all other platforms, you can download and extract the binary yoursel from
+For all other platforms, you can download and extract the binary yourself from
 [the latest release][latest].
 You can also install using `cargo` by running:

 ```bash